davidmoina/dagifs-node/README.md

 ## ✨ Credits

-The DAGIFS backend is developed by [David Moina](https://github.com/davidmoina).
+The dagifs-node is developed by [David Moina](https://github.com/davidmoina).